game-de-it/XU_MINI_M/README_EN.md

 ## Automatic Installation of Themes in Emulationstation
 1. Copy the theme file (.zip) for Emulationstation to the `ports/themes` directory on the SD card.
-2. Execute `Install_Themes` in the ports section of Emulationstation.
+2. Execute `Install_Themes` in the tools section of Emulationstation.
 3. You can select the installed theme from `UI SETTINGS`->`THEME SET`.

 ## How to Play PICO-8
 1. First, purchase a PICO-8 license from the following site and download the `Raspberry Pi` zip file: https://www.lexaloffle.com/pico-8.php
 2. After unzipping the file, copy `pico8_64` and `pico8.dat` to the `pico-8` directory on the SD card.
-3. If you want to start the native PICO-8, boot plumOS, then execute `Splore.p8` in the `PICO-8` section of Emulationstation or `Start Pico-8` in the `ports` section.
+3. If you want to start the native PICO-8, boot plumOS, then execute `Splore.p8` in the `PICO-8` section of Emulationstation or `Start Pico-8` in the `tools` section.
    - If `Splore.p8` and `Start Pico-8` are missing, they should be automatically created upon rebooting the OS.

 ## How to Play ScummVM